splunk/splunk-connect-for-syslog/docs/destinations.md

 # Legacy BSD

-In many cases, destinations incorrectly assert syslog support.
-Often the actual configuration required is Legacy BSD syslog which is not a standard and was documented in RFC3164.
+In many cases, the actual configuration required is Legacy BSD syslog which is not a standard and was documented in RFC3164.

 | Variable | Values        | Description |
 |----------|---------------|-------------|